59 Club

-The 59 Club, also written as The Fifty Nine Club and known as 'the 9', is a British motorcycle club with members distributed internationally.
+The 59 Club, also written as The Fifty Nine Club and known as 'the 9', is a British youth and motorcycle club with members found internationally.

 The 59 Club started as a Church of England-based youth club founded at St Mary of Eton church in Hackney Wick by Reverend John Oates, in the East End of London, then an underprivileged area suffering post-war deprivations.
-The club was established to provide a place where young people could meet together and enjoy music and fellowship.
-It broke with the tradition of most church youth clubs at the time by allowing entry to all young people from the local community whether they attended church or not.
-Oates managed to persuade teen star, Cliff Richard to play at the Club's opening night on Thursday 2 April 1959, guaranteeing a huge turnout of young people and making the club an instant success.
+Unlike most church youth clubs at the time, the 59 Club allowed entry to all young people from the local community, whether they attended church or not.
+The motorcycle section was established in 1962 and became known in the mid-1960s for its adoption of the British motorcycling subculture known as 'rockers', who were at that time a central part of the mods and rockers clashes.

-In 1962 a motorcycle section was established, meeting once a week on Saturday evenings at the Eton Mission where there was ample parking and a large hall with table tennis, billiards, a juke box and a coffee bar.
-Motor Cycle staff writer Mike Evans in 1963 reported: "Ably managed by the Rev. Bill Shergold, the club is affectionately known by London riders as 'The Vic's Caff'!"

-It was notable, initially in the London area during the mid-1960s, for its adoption by the British motorcycling subculture known as 'rockers', who were at that time seen as "folk devils" at the centre of a moral panic in society.
 Its badge has taken on an iconic value for them.
+The club enjoyed fame into the early 1980s as the top hang-out spot for London Rockers and other motorcyclists, seen as creating a positive archetype for its young members to follow.